Raith of Kirkcaldy

 Club contact: Allister Todd, Secretary.

 The Club meets on the first and third Tuesday of each month at 10:30am.
-We meet at Pathhead Parish Church Hall, 33 Harriet Street Kirkcaldy, KY1 2AG.
+We meet at Pathhead Parish Church Hall, 33 Harriet Street, Kirkcaldy KY1 2AG.

 FUTURE TALKS: